c-ola/mhws_data/Monster Hunter Wilds Beta Data.md

 Im guessing that they have to do with events that occur in the world.
-VILLAGE_BOOST - something to do with the village XXXX_VIEW - I think environment, desert is Thunder, not sure what GM037 would be almost defnitely has something to do with the maps
+VILLAGE_BOOST - something to do with the village XXXX_VIEW - I think environment, desert is Thunder, not sure what GM037 would be almost definitely has something to do with the maps

 ![](./attachments/Pasted%20image%2020241106214151.png)
 There also might be an elevator in the game based on: